CASSOCK: Viable Backdoor Attacks against DNN in The Wall of Source-Specific Backdoor Defences: Other Empirical Studies

 \subsection{Fine-Tuning}

+Upon receiving an outsourced model, users can leverage their clean dataset to fine-tune the model's last few layers to further improve the prediction accuracy.
+To some extent, fine-tuning can also be used to mitigate backdoor attacks~\cite{liu2018fine}.

-After receiving outsourced models, data owners could apply a clean data set to fine-tune the last few layers of these models, aiming at mitigating some malicious manipulation~\cite{liu2018fine}.
-In this experiment, we reserve 20\% test data to fine-tune the returned models on the last 4 layers, and report the change of ASR of all attacks as the fine-tuning epochs, its results are depicted in Fig.~\ref{fig:disscuss}(j) in Appendix.
-Fine-tuning reduces the ASR of all attacks to a large extent: the baseline drops most to be low 60\% given 100 epochs applied.
-To our perspective, the loss function of fine-tuning differs from the objective loss of each attack, repairing these parameters of impaired neurons.
-Nonetheless, \name attacks exhibit higher ASR than the baseline.
+In this experiment, we apply CIFAR10 and reserve 20\% test data to fine-tune an infected model on the last four layers, then report ASR of all the attacks when the fine-tuning epoch grows, results of which are shown in Appendix Figure~\ref{fig:FineTune}.
+Fine-tuning significantly reduces ASR for all the attacks: \baseline drops the most to be low 61\% given 100 epochs.
+The reason behind is probably because the loss function of fine-tuning differs from the objective loss of each attack, repairing these parameters of compromised neurons.
+Still, \name-based attacks present higher ASRs than \baseline.